twistedfall/opencv-rust/TROUBLESHOOTING.md

    Be sure to add `opencv_img_hash460` to your `OPENCV_LINK_LIBS` environment variable because it's being built as a separate file.

-7. On macOS you're getting the `dyld: Library not loaded: @rpath/libclang.dylib` error during the build process.
+7. On macOS, you're getting the `dyld: Library not loaded: @rpath/libclang.dylib` error during the build process.

    OS can't find `libclang.dylib` dynamic library because it resides in a non-standard path, set up the `DYLD_FALLBACK_LIBRARY_PATH` environment variable to point to the path where libclang.dylib can be